-COVID-19 daily case, hospitalization and death rates in the East Bay have leveled off in the past 2 weeks.
-Rates have begun increasing in other parts of the US as restrictions are loosened.
-As the Bay Area reopens more in-person activities, we are at a critical and yet hopeful point in the pandemic.
+COVID-19 daily case, hospitalization and death rates in the East Bay have leveled off for the past 3 weeks.
+Rates have been increasing in other parts of the US as restrictions have loosened.
+As the Bay Area also reopens more in-person activities, we are at a critical and yet hopeful point in the pandemic.
+Governor Newsom aims to reopen California by June 15 if we can keep cases and hospitalizations low.

 We can prevent another surge here if we keep up masking, distancing and getting people vaccinated.

-During the week of March 30, Alameda County moved into the orange "moderate risk" tier of California's reopening framework, while Contra Costa and Solano Counties continue to be in the red "substantial risk" tier.
-In the orange tier, additional indoor capacity and activities are allowed, including restaurants, bars and other risky settings.
-Estimated transmission rates in the Bay Area have been below 1 since January and are 0.81 across California this week, but this may change as transmission data catches up with the reopenings.
-Click on the links below for more details in each county.
+On April 7, Contra Costa County joined Alameda County in the orange "moderate risk" tier of California's reopening framework, while Solano County continues to be in the red "substantial risk" tier.
+In the orange tier, additional indoor capacity and activities are allowed, including restaurants, bars and other riskier settings.
+Estimated transmission rates in the Bay Area have been below 1 since January and are 0.77 across California this week.
+This may change as transmission data catches up with the reopenings.
+Click here to see what's open.

-- Alameda County: orange tier week 1 - 0.77 transmission rate, 40% residents ages 16+ have received at least once vaccine dose (partially vaccinated), 25% fully vaccinated - o Links to county vaccine eligibility updates and what's open - Contra Costa County: red tier week 3 - 0.81 transmission rate, 46% partially vaccinated, 27% fully vaccinated - o Links to county vaccine eligibility updates and what's open - Solano County: red tier week 4 - o 0.81 transmission rate; click here for the vaccine dashboard (no % available) - o Links to county vaccine eligibility updates and what's open
+• Alameda County: orange tier week 2

+- o 0.77 transmission rate - 47% residents ages 16+ have received at least once vaccine dose (partially vaccinated), 29% fully vaccinated - Links to county vaccine eligibility updates and what's open

+• Contra Costa County: orange tier week 1

+- o 0.81 transmission rate - o 52% partially vaccinated, 30% fully vaccinated - Links to county vaccine eligibility updates and what's open

+• Solano County: red tier week 5

+- o 0.78 transmission rate - Click here for the vaccine dashboard (no % rates available) - o Links to county vaccine eligibility updates and what's open